cs50nestm/cs50labs/variables/README.md

 Though the program on the right is correct and will execute properly, it is not well designed.
 For one thing, what if we want to start with different ages each time we run it?
 It's a lot of work to have to change each occurrence of `17` to whatever age the user wants to use!

-(As well soon see, the code also contains "Magic Numbers" which will soon learn about in a future lab!)
+(As well soon see, the code also contains **magic numbers** which will soon learn about in a future lab!)

 So your job is to edit the code provided, to use one or more variables, along with user input.